 - After death, humans go to either heaven or hell.

 VariantsJudaism comes in different interpretations, and the main differences are between conservative strains and reform/liberal strains.

 ScripturesThe holy scripture of Judaism is the Hebrew Bible.
 It consists of 24 books, which include the five books of the Torah.
 Scholars hold that the Hebrew Bible was compiled from multiple fragments, written by different authors.
 The fragments were written at different points of time between the 8th century BCE and the 1st century BCE.
-Authors of the Bible The Hebrew Bible can be found online.
-It is interpreted in the Midrash, a large body of scriptures Midrash.
+The Hebrew Bible can be found online.
+It is interpreted in the Midrash, a large body of scriptures.

 Another important scripture is the Talmud.
 It is a 6000 page tractate dating back to 500 BCE, and consists of the Mishnah and the Gemara.
 The Talmud can be found online.

 DiscussionThe name “Jew” is sometimes used for three different groups of people:

 - An adherent of Judaism is a person who believes in the tenets of the Jewish religion, as outlined above.

 - Jewish people

 - The Jewish people are an ethnicity, i.e., they share genes.
 Many Jewish people are adherents of Judaism.
 However, some are atheists, and others have adopted another religion.
 Vice versa, under rare circumstances, a non-Jewish person may convert to Judaism.

 - Israelis are the citizens of the state of Israel.
 The majority of these are ethnic Jewish people.
 However, not all Israelis are Jewish people: around 20% of Israelis are Arabs.
 The majority of Israelis follows Judaism.
 However, around 20% of Israelis are Muslims.
 Vice versa, not every follower of Judaism is Israeli.
 Only around half of the world’s adherents of Judaism live in Israel.